 2. Pretreat grease stains on clothing with Dawn soap.

 Get the stain out of your favorite shirt or pants by adding a dot of soap to the spot.
 This tip is one of the most common Dawn dish soap uses.
-Allow the soap to sit for five to 10 minutes.
-Scrub the spot with a bit of water and then throw it in the wash.
+Allow the soap to sit for 5 – 10 minutes.
+Scrub the spot with a bit of water then throw it in the wash.
 The grease stain will be gone.

 3. Defog and clean eyeglass lenses with Dawn soap.

 Rub a drop of Dawn dishwashing liquid onto your eyeglass lenses.
-When wiped clean, it’ll leave behind a thin layer of film that’ll prevent your glasses from fogging up.
+When wiped clean, it will leave behind a thin layer of film that’ll prevent your glasses from fogging up.
 This tip is especially useful if you’re wearing a mask.

 4. Use Dawn to make laundry detergent.